Dawitkiros/dawitkiros.github.io/content/publication/journal-article/index.md

 publication: "*Evolutionary Intelligence*"
 publication_short: ""

-abstract: Coronavirus disease, also known as COVID-19, is an infectious disease caused by SARS-CoV-2.
-It has a direct impact on the upper and lower respiratory tract and threatened the health of many people around the world.
-The latest statistics show that the number of people diagnosed with COVID-19 is growing exponentially.
-Diagnosing positive cases of COVID-19 is important for preventing further spread of the disease.
-Currently, Coronavirus is a serious threat to scientists, medical experts and researchers around the world from its detection to its treatment.
-It is currently detected using reverse transcription polymerase chain reaction (RT-PCR) analysis at the most test centers around the world.
-Yet, knowing the reliability of a deep learning based medical diagnosis is important for doctors to build confidence in the technology and improve treatment.
-The goal of this study is to develop a model that automatically identifies COVID-19 by using chest X-ray images.
-To achieve this, we modified the DarkCovidNet model which is based on a convolutional neural network (CNN) and plotted the experimental results for two scenarios:binary classification (COVID-19 versus No-findings) and multi-class classification (COVID-19 versus pneumonia versus No-findings).
-The model is trained on more than 10 thousand X-ray images and achieved an average accuracy of 99.53% and 94.18% for binary and multi-class classification, respectively.
-Therefore, the proposed method demonstrates the effectiveness of COVID-19 detection using X-ray images.
-Our model can be used to test the patient via cloud and also be used in situations where RT-PCR tests and other options aren't available.

-# Summary.
-An optional shortened abstract.
-This study presents a CNN-based model using chest X-ray images for accurate COVID-19 detection.
+abstract: This study presents a CNN-based model using chest X-ray images for accurate COVID-19 detection.
 The model achieved 99.53% accuracy for binary classification and 94.18% for multi-class classification.

 tags:
   - Source Themes